OK, let us enter controversial territory. Normally, you present your case and then get to the punch line. But to set the

 The faster the

-Tweeter's rise time, the greater this scenario.
-An infinitely fast Tweeter
+Tweeter's rise time, the greater this scenario as the

-clear inference of those two statements is that we need to connect the
+clear inference of those three statements is that we need to connect the

-Tweeter in the negative phase to optimise the acoustic phase.
+Tweeter in the electrical negative phase to optimise the acoustic phase.

 Reverse the phase to the